turingschool/try-turing/frontend-online/welcome-fee-single/index.md

 - Please sign in here: <a target="blank" href="http://bit.ly/3949emq"> http://bit.ly/3949emq</a>
 - Open up <a target="blank" href="http://codepen.io/">codepen.io</a> in a browser (preferably Chrome) and login to your account
 - In another tab, open up <a target="blank" href="https://try.turing.io/frontend-online">try.turing.io/frontend-online</a>
-- We recommend using headphones and finding a quiet work space to limit distractions
 - Change Zoom display name to first name, last initial, pronouns; ie - Amy H. (she/her)

 <br>